5 Rental Maintenance Tips For Durable Properties – Part 2

 Making the kitchen resistant to wear and tear is very important in the long run.
 Easy to clean, durable and attractive kitchens are hard to come by and are the part of the house in which landlords will perform the most maintenance.
 Knowing this, here are some areas typically the most susceptible to damage.

 Countertops: There are hundreds of materials you can use for countertops.
 A lot of the time, you won’t need to replace these unless they’re made of wood.
 Wood is soft and can be scratched very easily.
 These scratches can become a breeding ground for bacteria, which is unsanitary and unattractive.
-What’s worse, these scratches can degrade and can chip off to create giant cracks in the countertops.
+Worse, these scratches can degrade and chip off to create giant cracks in the countertops.

 So what can you use that is cheap and durable?

 Plastic laminate countertops are durable, if not abused, and are very cheap compared to granite or marble.
 These countertops withstand heat and stains the best.
 Now, they do scratch easily, but don’t fret — simply fixing a cutting board to the countertop is very easy, but make sure you can remove it.
 We would suggest placing this near the stove to encourage your tenants to always use a cutting board.

 Backsplash: Backsplashes are highly encouraged to prevent water damage to the wall and leaks.
 Using speed tiles is a quick and easy way to make your kitchen really stand out.
 Speed tiles are easy to install and can be found at Home Depot or Lowe’s for a low price.
 Depending on the material you buy, they are very durable as well.

 Cabinets: Wood is recommended for kitchen cabinets because it can withstand the hot and moist kitchen environment.
 Using real wood cabinets isn’t the cheapest route, but it is only a one-time purchase.
 Once they show some wearing, all you need to do is sand the doors, put some fresh paint on them, and hang them back up.